11 of the Most Dangerous Computer Viruses and How To Avoid Them

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Computer viruses cost households over $4.5 billion in damages and repair time each year, and some of the most notorious computer viruses have cost more than that in damage over their lifetime.[1]
+Though antivirus software has grown more powerful in modern days, computer viruses still cost households over $4.5 billion in damages and repair time each year.[1]
 We can’t cover them all, but we’ll highlight some of the worst computer viruses and the damage they inflicted to help you stay informed and alert.

 We'll also cover how to protect yourself against new computer viruses and the best antivirus programs for the job.